HistoryThis section has been translated automatically.

 Occurrence/EpidemiologyThis section has been translated automatically.

-The frequency is estimated at 1/60- 1/200 pregnancies.
-Thus PUPPP is by far the most frequent pregnancy dermatosis (see below pregnancy, skin changes).
+The frequency is estimated to be 1/60- to 1: 300 pregnancies.
+Thus, PUPPP is by far the most common pregnancy dermatosis (see below Pregnancy, skin lesions).

 EtiopathogenesisThis section has been translated automatically.

 Unknown.
 A connection with damage to collagen due to overstretching is suspected, whereby previously "inert structures" are supposed to acquire antigenic character and thereby trigger the exanthema (Ambros-Rudolph CM et al. 2017).
 This would explain that the disease starts in the striae distensae and manifests at the time of the highest abdominal distension.
 The role of peripheral microchimerism with deposition of fetal DNA in maternal skin is unclear.

 Mostly occurring in the last trimester; also directly postportal (15%).
 Association with first-time mothers, multiple pregnancies, excessive maternal weight gain (Murase JE et al 2014).

 Initially, the HVs are mainly found on the abdomen, leaving out the navel region; also on the back, buttocks, thighs and upper arms